 Recipe can be found HERE too.

 It is a classic South African “bread”.
-You can have it with a sweet filling or a savory filling.
+You can have it with a sweet filling or a savoury filling.

 Beef mince or syrup, like maple syrup…add some cheese and you have a nice “filling”.